MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 1. Review the column distribution for the **EmployeeKey** column—there are 296 distinct values, and 296 unique values.

      *Tip: When the distinct and unique counts are the same, it means the column contains unique values.
 When modeling, it’s important that some model tables have unique columns.
-These unique columns can be used to create one-to-many relationships, which you will do in the **Model Data in Power BI Desktop** lab.*
+These unique columns can be used to create one-to-many relationships, which you'll do in the **Model Data in Power BI Desktop** lab.*

      ![Column distribution showing 296 distinct, 296 unique values](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image26.png)